Here’s your year in preview, Chicago sports fans (please, no thanks necessary)

 Bummer of an ending, but what a run it’s going to be!

-“Ryan Pace makes a bad hire for Bears head coach, then trades up for a wide receiver who fails, all while not addressing the offensive line,” wrote Jim, sparing no detail.
+‘‘Ryan Pace makes a bad hire for Bears head coach, then trades up for a wide receiver who fails, all while not addressing the offensive line,’’ Jim wrote, sparing no detail. ‘‘And the Bears go 6-11.’’

-For the second season in a row, on the off chance I was wrong about Justin Fields and the Bears beating the Vikings in Sunday’s finale.
+For the second season in a row, on the off chance I was wrong about Justin Fields and the Bears beating the Vikings in the finale Sunday.
 (Don’t worry, I wasn’t.)

 What, too random?
 Too silly?
 Like you should talk.

 But this is my column, and I’m here to tell you that Northwestern — sláinte! — will start next season with a victory against Nebraska on Aug.
-27 in Dublin.
-And just wait for the buzz on Sept.
-3 when Bret Bielema takes Illinois to his old stomping grounds in Madison, Wisconsin, and wins.
-Alas, Marcus Freeman and Notre Dame will take a disappointing “L” on Sept.
+27 in Dublin, Ireland.
+And just wait for the buzz Sept.
+3, when Bret Bielema takes Illinois to his old stomping grounds in Madison, Wisconsin, and wins.
+Alas, Marcus Freeman and Notre Dame will take a disappointing ‘‘L’’ on Sept.
 3 at the young coach’s alma mater, Ohio State.

 Listen, don’t blame me.
 I’m just the messenger.